Configuring HPE GreenLake SSO SAML Authentication with ADFS

 And check that you have observer rights in Manage / Identity & Access / Users by selecting your user account.

-Note: With a resource restriction policy set in hpe_ccs_attribute, the HPE GreenLake user account resource access information is defined as Limited Access:
+With a resource restriction policy set in hpe_ccs_attribute, the HPE GreenLake user account resource access information is defined as Limited Access:

 You can click on Limited Access to obtain the name of the resource restriction policy used:

-Testing step 3: iDP-Initiated test authentication
+Testing step 3: IdP-Initiated test authentication

 This time, you want to test the authentication initiated by the identity provider, i.e. ADFS.